akh9001/Exam06/README.md

 $ nc 127.0.0.1 1221 < file_name
 ```
 - With the first cmd (nc 127.0.0.1 1221) you will be able to connect to the serve and send messages,
-  use CTR+c to disconnect.
+  use Ctrl+C to disconnect.
-- The second command the client will connect and send the content of file_name then disconnect !
+- The second command, the client will connect and send the content of file_name then disconnect !
+- Try to connect and disconnect several times & check if entering/leaving message the client is well displayed(right client id)!

+Good Luck,
+made with :heart:,
+Asmaa KHALIDY.